kshetline/aw-clock/README.md

 This project is designed to create a desktop clock which provides weather and astronomical information.
 While primarily designed to run on a Raspberry Pi, the code will create a Node.js server and client web app that can be run on other computers and operating systems, albeit without the Raspberry Pi’s hardware-level support for wired and wireless temperature/humidity sensors.

 The clock displays the time and date in both analog and digital form, in 12- or 24-hour format (with a special display mode for the occasional leap second).
-The clock also displays current weather conditions, a four-day forecast, sunrise and sunset times, moon phases, and the positions of the Sun, Moon, and major planets along the ecliptic.
+The clock also displays current weather conditions, a four-day forecast, sunrise and sunset times, moon phases, equinoxes, solstices, and the positions of the Sun, Moon, and major planets along the ecliptic.

 ### Getting started